y-akbal/JuGrad.jl/README.md

 bacward!(loss) #You can now collect the gradients

 ````
-See the examples for an end to end application, to do so you need PyCall with sklearn installed.
+See the examples for an end to end application.
+To do so, you will need PyCall with sklearn installed.

 <p align="center">